retroaalto/atOS/SOURCE/KERNEL/32RTOSKRNL/SYSCALL/README.md

 # System Calls

-System calls in **atOS-RT** are invoked using the `int 0x80` software interrupt.
+System calls in **atOS** are invoked using the `int 0x80` software interrupt.
 This interface allows user programs to safely call kernel routines for various system services.

 SYSCALL_MIN.inc is a definition file, designed for non-kernel usage.
 It has